cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL_Research_Note.md

-# Composing ARC Abstractions: Typed DSL Research Notes
+# CompDSL: A Compositional DSL for Grid Programs
 ## Design Principles, Properties, Examples, and Uses

 ### Abstract

+**CompDSL** is a purely functional, simply-typed DSL for grid transformation programs (ARC tasks) embedded in disciplined Python.
+Every program is guaranteed to terminate with polynomial complexity—no mutation, recursion, or unbounded loops—while remaining analyzable through equational reasoning and static IterDepth metrics that bound runtime as O(n^d).

-A lightweight domain‑specific language (DSL) standardizes how ARC‑AGI‑2 task abstractions can describe operations and control flow used by solvers.
-The core ideas are: (i) list **typed operations** with precise signatures; (ii) capture the solver's control flow as a restricted, **pure** "Lambda Representation"; (iii) keep a machine‑readable registry (`dsl_state.yaml`) that inventories the operations and type tokens appearing across tasks; and (iv) validate everything automatically with dedicated tooling.
-The result is a human‑legible, tool‑checkable substrate for comparing abstractions across puzzles, mining patterns, supervising symbolic or LLM‑assisted synthesis, and—most importantly—composing reusable abstraction pipelines.
+The DSL standardizes how ARC-AGI-2 task abstractions describe operations and control flow.
+Core components: (i) **typed operations** with precise signatures; (ii) **Lambda Representations** that capture control flow in a restricted pure subset of Python; (iii) a machine-readable registry (`dsl_state.yaml`) inventorying operations across tasks; and (iv) automated validation tooling.
+The result is a human-legible, tool-checkable substrate for comparing abstractions, mining patterns, supervising synthesis, and composing reusable abstraction pipelines.

 ---

-## 1. Motivation: Why a DSL for ARC abstractions?
+## 1. Motivation: Why CompDSL?

-**The composition problem.**
+### The Composition Problem

-ARC‑AGI tasks are solved by *composing* domain operations—extracting components, computing transformations, repainting grids.
+ARC-AGI tasks are solved by *composing* domain operations—extracting components, computing transformations, repainting grids.
 Whether a solution involves a linear pipeline `f₁ ∘ f₂ ∘ ... ∘ fₙ`, conditional branches, iteration over collections, or folds that accumulate state, the common thread is **composition**: building complex transformations from simpler, reusable operations.
 To understand, compare, and reuse these solutions, we need a **standard language for composition**.

+### Why These Design Choices?

+**Predictable** — Termination and polynomial complexity guaranteed by design.
+**Analyzable** — Equational laws, IterDepth metrics, and static checks enable formal reasoning.
+**Practical** — Uses standard Python syntax, leverages existing tools (AST, mypy), applies validator-enforced discipline for maintainable code.
+**Debuggable** — No hidden state, no action-at-a-distance.

 **Why lambda calculus?**
 Lambda calculus is *the* canonical formalism for describing composition and function application.
 It gives us: